mtirado1/at89s8252-arduino/README.md

 Program the microcontroller by running the script.

-If you want erase the chip run `eraser.py` it erase both program and data space.
+* If you want erase the chip run `eraser.py` it erase both program and data space.

-If you want dump the program on chip run `readprogram.py`
+* If you want dump the program on chip run `readprogram.py`

-If you want check the chip program from a file run `verifyprogram.py`
+* If you want check the chip program from a file run `verifyprogram.py`

 Edit scripts for changing file hex names and comm port settings.

-The same is for data space with:
+You can also write, read, and verify data space with:

-writedata.py
+* writedata.py

-readdata.py
+* readdata.py

-verifydata.py
+* verifydata.py